magenta-aps/datafordeler/README.md

 ## Installation of application on Windows server

-When deplying Datafordeler on the test- and production- servers, we run the file run_server_notests.bat.
+When deploying Datafordeler on the test- and production- servers, we run the file run_server_notests.bat.
 This file compiles and builds the full project.
 After running the *.bat file the project, including all plugins is compiles, and stored in the file-system, and the server is started.
 The *.bat file is created for the deployment om production-servers, but is can be used during development on windows machines as well.